MarkosComK/42-Minishell/README.md

 I added a rule to protect the main branch so me and my partner can only make commits (which means add code) by sending Pull-requests; the PR must be reviewed from the partner / peer before be added to the main project.

+So... for each add/change in the project we havea related branch to this modification, this will end up creating a lot of branches that teach us to how to deal with branches and use them to organize well the project.

 ## Binary tree flow

 Our approach to organize the user input in order to properly run them as bash does is by using binary-trees